stonecharioteer/blog/pages/mit-6.824-distributed-systems.md

 Go assignment between items of different type requires an **explicit conversion**.
 This is done through the type functions that perform the type casting.

+The `:=` and the `var =` ways of declaring variables perform type inferrence, as noted above.

+Go supports immutable `const`s.
+These can infer types as well.
+Constants can be character, string, boolean, or numeric values.

+#### End Thoughts

+I'll be spending another day on this tutorial.
+There's a lot to cover and I don't want to rush it.
+I would like to master enough Go to try going through the Algorithms course and implementing common algorithms in Go.
+That would be fun!